texfaq/texfaq.github.io/FAQ-verbwithin.md

 character, it doesn't change.
-So `\verb` and `\begin{verbatim}` have to assume that they are getting the first look at the parameter text; if they aren't, TeX has already assigned category codes so that the verbatim command doesn''t have a chance.
+So `\verb` and `\begin{verbatim}` have to assume that they are getting the first look at the parameter text; if they aren't, TeX has already assigned category codes so that the verbatim command doesn't have a chance.
 For example:
 ```latex
 \verb+\error+